 Be sure to speak with your vet before changing your dogs diet.
 Garlic has been controversial in dogs, so it is best to run this by your vet before giving to your dog to avoid any sort of negative reaction.
 We are not veterinarians and this is not intended to be nutritional or medical advise.

+This natural flea treatment will keep your pet free of pesky critters without the use of nasty chemicals!
 I’ll be back next week with the second way we’re tacking nasty fleas and ticks this year!